The Appalachian Land Study needs you! And fortunately, there are many ways to get involved!

 Join our webinar series on organizing for land justice in Appalachia and the South!

 This collaborative webinar series with the Highlander Center for Research and Education and PeoplesHub is coming in spring 2020.
 We will introduce the role of land in just transition and consider the different ways people are organizing across Appalachian and the South.
-Please sign up here to be notified of when registration opens:
+Contact email@example.com or sign up for our email list to be notified when registration opens.

 Make a Donation: